artemderkach/dbfs/README.md

 - `go build && ./dbfs` to start on `:8080` port

 ## flow
-first you should create your space for storing files
+- you should create your space for storing files
 `curl -X POST -d '{"email":"myEpicEmail"}' localhost:8080/register`
 you'll get token on email
+- put this token in request header for accessing your workspace
+`curl -H "Authorization: MY_SECRET_TOKEN" ...`
+or you could put "Authorization: MY_SECRET_TOKEN" in file for request simplification
+`cull -H @path/to/file`

+## API

 ## environment variables